 INSTITUTIONAL SCHOLARSHIPS - RENEWALS AND APPEALS

-Based on the uncertainly and instability caused by the transition to online learning in the Spring 2020 academic semester, the completion hours and GPA requirements of institutional scholarships at Western Michigan University have been waived for the 2020-21 academic year ONLY.
-Institutional scholarships have been renewed and should appear on students 2020-21 financial aid offer, which is available to view through GoWMU.
-Please keep in mind that Satisfactory Academic Progress (SAP) is required for scholarships to pay.
-If students are not meeting SAP requirements, then they must complete a SAP appeal with the Office of Student Financial Aid by Oct.
-1, 2020 for Fall 2020 payment or March 1, 2021 for Spring 2021 payment.
+Full-time enrollment and Satisfactory Academic Progress (SAP) are required for scholarships to pay.
+If students are not meeting SAP requirements, then they must complete a SAP appeal with the Office of Student Financial Aid.
 If students SAP appeal is granted, the reinstated SAP status will automatically allow the scholarship to pay and no additional scholarship appeal is necessary.
-Please contact Bronco Express for further questions at (269) 387-6000 or firstname.lastname@example.org.
+Please contact Bronco Express for further questions at (269) 387-6000 or email@example.com.

 To retain your renewable Western Michigan University scholarship, you must: